Aqcuire

 📘

-INFO: 1 to Many - Data Sources and Data Acquisition Flows
+INFO: 1 to Many - Data Source Connections and Acquisition Flows

-Data Sources and DAQ flows have a 1:many relationship.
+Data Source Connections and Acquisition flows have a 1:many relationship.

-This means that a single DAQ flow can only ever be associated with one Data Source at any moment in time.
-However, a specific Data Source may be associated with many different DAQ flows, all with different schedules and inclusion configurations.
+This means that a single Acquisition flow can only ever be associated with one Data Source Connection at any moment in time.
+However, a specific Data Source Connection may be associated with many different Acquisition flows, all with different schedules and inclusion configurations.

 Editing

-You can modify any existing DAQ flow by clicking "..." near the name of the flow.
+You can modify any existing Acquisition flow by clicking "..." near the name of the flow.
 Doing so will bring up a menu with one option being to Edit the flow.

 Click "..." and then Edit to modify an existing flow.